manasidp/DL-MiniProject-2/README.md

 Faces have already been extracted and aligned and stored in folders "a" and "b" for the data_src and data_dst videos respectively.
 The model has been trained over 100000 epochs for recognizing these faces.

-#to generate phtos with swapped faces we use writes_images.py
+#to generate ph0tos with swapped faces we use writes_images.py

 python3 writes_images.py